 - Helps identify the most active vs least active times for the Agent within the selected period (week/month/6 months).

 - Assists in discovering activity trends based on weeks or months

 Let us give you a step-by-step example of how a manager would use the Heatmap feature:

-1. You are looking through one of your agent's scorecards and you notice an unusually low number of touchpoints compared to the rest of the weeks.
-So you wish to investigate the reasons why.
+1. You are looking through one of your Agent's Scorecards and you notice an unusually low number of touchpoints compared to the rest of the weeks.
+So you decide to investigate the reasons why.

-2. Simply click the graph icon next to the ‘Zendesk Hours’ number on your scorecard.
+2. Click the pie chart icon next to the ‘Zendesk Hours’ number on your Scorecard.

-4. Firstly, click either the ‘Week’, ‘Month’ or ‘6mos.’ button to select which time period you would like to evaluate.
+4. Firstly, click either the ‘Week’, ‘Month’ or ‘6 months’ button to select which time period you would like to evaluate.